What Are VOCs, and What is VOC Removal?July 3, 2019

 A Thermal Oxidizer (often referred to as TOX, incinerator, or afterburner) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes safely and efficiently.

-One of today’s most widely accepted air pollution control technologies across industry is a Regenerative Thermal Oxidizer, commonly referred to as a RTO.
+One of today’s most widely accepted air pollution control technologies across industry is a Regenerative Thermal Oxidizer, commonly referred to as an RTO.
 They are very versatile and extremely efficient – heat recovery efficiency can reach 97%.
 This is achieved through the storage of heat by dense ceramic stoneware.
-Regenerative Thermal Oxidizers are ideal in low VOC concentrations and during long continuous operations.
+Regenerative Thermal Oxidizers are ideal for airstreams with low VOC concentrations with high operating hours each year.

 A less popular thermal oxidizer technology is a recuperative oxidizer.
-Thermal recuperative oxidizers have a primary and/or secondary heat exchanger within the system.
-A primary heat exchanger preheats the incoming pollutant-filled air by recuperating heat from the exiting clean air.
-As the incoming air passes from one side of the metal tube or plate to the other, heated and cleaned air from the combustion chamber pass on the other side of the tube or plate and heat is transferred to the incoming air through the process of conduction using the metal as the medium of heat transfer.
-In the secondary heat exchanger, the same concept applies for heat transfer, but the heated air in the outbound process stream is returned to another part of the facility or plant, such as the furnace.
+Thermal recuperative oxidizers have an integral heat exchanger which preheats the incoming pollutant-filled air by recuperating heat from the exiting clean air.
+As the incoming air passes from one side of the metal tube or plate to the other, heated and cleaned air from the combustion chamber passes on the other side of the tube or plate and heat is transferred to the incoming air through the process of conduction using the metal as the medium of heat transfer.
+The heat exchanger reduces fuel use but this technology is not as fuel efficient as an RTO or a catalytic oxidizer.

-A Catalytic Recuperative Oxidizer (often referred to as CATOX, catalytic oxidizer) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.
+A Catalytic Recuperative Oxidizer (often called a catalytic oxidizer) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.

-Catalytic oxidizers achieve high VOC destruction efficiency by heating and maintaining a polluted airstream at temperature (typically 600 to 650F) for a set “dwell” time.
+Catalytic oxidizers achieve high VOC destruction efficiency by heating and maintaining a polluted airstream at temperature for a set “dwell” time as it passes through the catalyst.
 The lower operating temperature results in much lower fuel use than thermal recuperative oxidizers.
 VOC destruction efficiency can reach 99+%.
 Catalytic oxidizers can operate with an integral heat exchanger for fuel savings, or without a heat exchanger for capital cost savings.

 - 24 Hour customer service and support (phone: 920-615-8804)